ngiann/GaussianVariationalInference.jl/docs/src/moreoptions.md

 !!! note

-    Even if a gradient has been explicitly provided via the `gralogl` option, the user still needs to specify `gradientmode = :provided` to instruct `VI` to use the provided gradient.
+    Even if a gradient has been explicitly provided via the `gradlogp` option, the user still needs to specify `gradientmode = :provided` to instruct `VI` to use the provided gradient.